vanatteveldt/issuepositions/README.md

 # Issue Positions

-The goal of this project is to create a dataset of expressed issue positions.
+The goal of this project is to create a dataset of expressed issue positionsin Dutch and English news.

 An expressed issue position is a piece of text from which a reader can deduce where an actor can be placed along an issue dimension, that is, what is the preference of that actor regarding that issue?
-(Note: See the [lit review]() for a more elaborate conceptualisation).

 Thus, the primary goal of this project is to create a dataset containing:
-- A sentence/phrase with a limited context
+- A sentence/phrase with metadata and a limited context
 - Zero or more ‘stances’ anchored on a political actor:
    - **Stance holder**: who is the political actor
    - **Target issue dimension**: What is the issue dimension at stake?
 This is selected from a closed list of directed issues, i.e. things you can be in favour of or against, e.g. “lower taxes”, “cheaper housing”, “lower immigration” rather than just “housing” or “immigration”.